mogill/ClusterSync-Vs-Async-Benchmark/README.md

 node client            # Run the experiment
 ```

-A script to run benchmarks varying the number of clients and servers is included:
+A script to run a parameter-sweep benchmark, varying the number of clients and servers:
 ```bash
 run_benchmark.sh
 ```